opencaesar/owl-tools/owl-load/README.md

     iris = ['iri1',...]
 [Required only if 'irisPath' is not set] irisPath = file('path/to/iris.log') [Required only if 'iris' is not set] loadToDefaultGraph = true|false [Optional, default=false]
-    // This is a gradle task only flag incremental = true [Optional, default=false]
+    // controls whether the loading should be incremental (a gradle task only flag) incremental = false [Optional, default=true]
 }
 ```

-Note: the `incremental` flag makes the task only loading files if it determined them to be changed.

-### OwlLoad relation to StartFuseki

-While `OwlLoad` is independent of `StartFuseki` tasks, the user may find it
-beneficial to make `OwlLoad`'s inputs depend on `StartFuseki`'s outputs, especially
-when `incremental` mode is enabled.
-This will cause `OwlLoad` to detect a Fuseki
-restart and fully rerun trying to load all files.
-See below how to set this up.
+### Incremental Mode

+Setting the gradle task's `incremental` flag to `false` causes all OWL files in scope to always load.

+On the other hand, setting the gradle task's `incremental` flag to `true` causes only the OWL files that have changed to load.
+But this
+by itself will not make the gradle task detect a Fuseki server restart (to load all files).
+To enable that, specify the startFuseki task's
+output as an input to the owlLoad task, as follows:

 ```
-buildscript {
-	repositories {
+task startFuseki(type:io.opencaesar.owl.load.StartFusekiTask) {
-  		mavenCentral()
+   ...
 }
-	dependencies {
-		classpath 'io.opencaesar.owl:owl-load-gradle:+'
-		classpath 'io.opencaesar.owl:owl-fuseki-gradle:+'
-	}
-}
 task owlLoad(type:io.opencaesar.owl.load.OwlLoadTask) {
-	inputs.files(startFuseki.outputs.files) // rerun when fuseki restarts
+	inputs.files(startFuseki.outputs.files) // rerun when Fuseki restarts
 	....
-	incremental = true
 }
 ```